 In some individuals, rather than not speaking at all, the change in speech is that the person will only whisper and will not speak in a normal volume.
 In some individuals with DS, the mutism is not selective.
 These individuals won't speak in any setting.
 Using the term "selective" doesn't seem appropriate, but it does appear to be very similar to selective mutism but extends broadly to most or all social settings.

 Treatment of selective mutism may require multiple specialty providers.
 A psychologist, other mental health provider, or speech therapist may provide a variety of therapies.
 Medications to reduce anxiety may also be prescribed.
-Additional information about medications can be found at this link and this link.
+Additional information about medications can be found on the American Speech-Language-Hearing Association website.
 The therapies may include some social skills training to promote more comfort with speaking in social situations.

 Selective mutism has also been described with obsessive compulsive disorder.
-We have seen a decrease in speech or only whispering in individuals we have diagnosed with "obsessional slowness," which is described further in this resource.
+We have seen a decrease in speech or only whispering in individuals we have diagnosed with "obsessional slowness."
 In obsessional slowness, the individual moves very slowly in many, most, or even all aspects of their life.
 In addition, typically the individual has significant compulsive behavior which often manifests as repetitive rituals.
 Lack of speaking or only whispering are common symptoms as well and, in our experience, it commonly occurs in many or all settings rather than selectively.
 There are some authors who question whether obsessional slowness is a real diagnosis and instead think a different diagnosis should be given.
 Whether obsessional slowness is or is not a true diagnosis in people without DS, there are clearly some people with DS who develop symptoms that seem best described as obsessional slowness.

-Additionally, some individuals who develop regression have decreased speech.
+Additionally, some individuals who develop Down syndrome regression disorder have decreased speech.
 Catatonia may be a symptom or cause of regression and some individuals with catatonia only whisper or don't talk.
 This is commonly observed in most or all settings and not selective in our experience.

 One difference between obsessional slowness and regression is that it seems people with regression have lost skills while commonly, in obsessional slowness, the individual can still do the skill (e.g., speaking) but doesn't do it or does it exceedingly slowly.

 People with DS may have a decline in skills including speech for a variety of other reasons, too.
-Further information is available at this link.
+Further information is available in the Decline in Skills and Regression section of our Resource Library.
 In older individuals with DS, Alzheimer's disease will likely cause a decline in speech capabilities at some point in the disease.

 People with DS may have a decrease in expressive language beyond the impairment that is common in DS.
 Assessing and treating for causes in further impairment of expressive language should be undertaken to improve expressive language and, if possible, return it to the previous level.